ChethanaN/Covid-19-data-analysis/README.md

 Covid-19 cases in India.
 The main goal of this project is to provide detailed statistical analysis of confirmed cases, active cases and deaths in India.

-The data visualization is done using Python and the dashboard is created using IBM Cognos Analytics.
+The data visualization is done using Python and the dashboard is created using IBM Cognos Analytics and Tableau.

 IBM Cognos Analytics dashboard link: